Analysis of the My Little Pony: Friendship Is Magic fandom

 The brony fandom—the adult fandom of the animated television series My Little Pony: Friendship Is Magic—has been the subject of extensive peer-reviewed academic analysis and scholarly examination since its emergence in 2010.
 Researchers across various disciplines, such as media studies, psychology, gender studies, sociology, theology, and digital culture, have studied the fandom's unique characteristics, community dynamics, and cultural impact.
 The brony fandom has attracted particular academic interest due to its challenge to traditional gender norms through adult male participation in media marketed toward young girls, its distinctive online community structures and community vernacular, and its prolific creative output spanning music, fan art, and fan fiction.

 The brony fandom has been recognized as major case studies in digital participatory culture and hegemonic masculinity.
-Academic analyses have examined both the community's positive contributions to online culture and its more problematic elements, including the creation of adult-oriented content, instances of exclusionary behavior toward female fans, and extremist ideologies.
+Academic analyses have examined both the community's positive contributions to online culture and its more problematic elements, including the creation of adult-oriented content known as clop, instances of exclusionary behavior toward female fans, and extremist ideologies.